 Some women report having more frequent headaches during pregnancy.
 This is usually a result of fatigue or possibly a drop in blood sugar levels.
 Eating regularly, drinking plenty of fluids, and getting a lot of rest can help.
 If you are finding headaches a problem, you should consult your Doctor or midwife.
 You should exercise caution when taking any prescription or non-prescription drugs during pregnancy and always check with your pharmacist or Doctor before taking any medication.

 Bright red vaginal bleeding is common but not normal at this time.
-This is most often due to a slight threatened miscarriage which will settle but more uncommonly it can be due to an ectopic pregnancy which is altogether more serious.
-With an ectopic pregnancy there may be a sharper more severe pelvic pain which may cause nausea and vomiting.
+This is most often due to a slight threatened miscarriage which will settle but more uncommonly it can be due to an ectopic pregnancy which is more serious.
+With an ectopic pregnancy there may be a sharp severe pelvic pain which may cause nausea and vomiting.
 The lower tummy and pelvis may be very tender and painful.
 The risk of an ectopic pregnancy is low in women who have not had one before but much higher if they have had one before or if they have a history of pelvic infection.
-In these cases a medical assessment is imperative.
+In these cases a medical assessment is urgent and imperative.

 If you have bleeding in early pregnancy and you have associated severe abdominal pain you are at a high risk of miscarriage.
 In about 40% of cases there is shown to be a fetal abnormality incompatible with life.
 Unfortunately if a miscarriage has begun, there is nothing you can do to stop it.

 If you aren’t experiencing any problems with the pregnancy it’s unlikely you’ll be seen on the NHS at this stage.
 If you do have pain, especially sharp pain or any bleeding, many NHS hospitals now have an early pregnancy assessment unit where an assessment can be made.
 A trans vaginal scan and a blood HCG test will be performed to assist in diagnosis and exclude ectopic pregnancy.
-If you feel severe pain or collapse you must go to the nearest NHS Accident and Emergency Unit day or night.
+If you feel severe pain or collapse you must go to the nearest NHS Accident and Emergency Unit immediately.